 Big Ten power rankings: CBS Sports reveals updated list post-spring

-They’ll have a good chance too!
+The league will have a good chance, too!
 Ohio State, Oregon and Indiana are most likely going to be in the conversation.
 But there are other teams that want to climb the Big Ten ranks and shake things up!

 There are new faces in familiar places as well.
 With all of that in mind, let’s take a look at the current Big Ten power rankings from CBS Sports.